The “Alternative” San Francisco of the Past

 Drinking and getting drunk (also called “partying”) seems to be an addiction or near-addiction for many if not most San Franciscans these days, to the point where many supposed adults brag about the last party they went to, and the next party they’re going to, and how they get so drunk partying that they don’t even remember the parties they went to.
 (I thought people grew out of that stuff or got tired of it at some point, no?)

 So if you’re planning to visit San Francisco and expecting to see the “Alternative” city San Francisco had a reputation for being over previous decades, you won’t see that city.
 Why?
 Because many (if not most) of the people who lived in the “alternative” city no longer live here having been evicted from their apartments and/or forced out of the city by the greedy Real Estate Industrial Complex and their Corrupt Liars.
 They are directly responsible for the outrageously high housing costs in San Francisco today and this trend will continue.
 Local corrupt, corporatist, conservative politicians will see to that as they continue to give corporate welfare to any tech company based in San Francisco.
 The residents of the “alternative” San Francisco have been replaced by conformist, mainstream, corporatist sheep whose theme is: “I’m not the least bit alternative nor do I have any interest in alternative, and I think this gentrification is wonderful for the city.”
 In other words: Bourgeois elite sheep.
 They prefer a bland, mainstream and boring San Francisco.
 Now, who’s responsible for the new San Francisco?
 Read that article, por favor.
-Chau.—rosa barrio
+Chau.—el barrio rosa